What Quality Tools Are Used for Process Improvement?

-at the beginning of a process improvement event; you describe process events, timing, and frequencies at the highest level and work downward.
+Flowcharts, or Process Maps, visually represent relationships among the activities and tasks that make up the process flow.
+They are typically used at the beginning of a process improvement event to describe the process task, timing, and frequencies at the highest level and work downward.
 At high levels, process maps help you understand process complexity.
-At lower levels, this one of the quality tools helps you analyze and improve the process.
+At lower levels the process map describes the Suppliers, Inputs, Process, Outputs, and Customer (SIPOC) of the process.
+The process map quality tool helps you analyze the process.

 3. Data Checklists, Check Sheets, or Recording Tables